dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 I write code on a daily basis.
 It's my job at Australia's best tech consultancy.
 It's intense, relaxing and progressive.

 One thing that strikes me about writing software is that it is structure.
 I tend to enjoy looking at complex problems and finding ways to simplify them.
+It's a form of science.

 In every step of this work there is something new I must learn.
 Things need to be tested.
 Feedback is enlightening.
 It's a process.